 mahālakṣmi namo ’stu te ॥

-O Goddess, seated on a lotus, embodiment of the Absolute, Brahman,
+O Goddess, seated on a lotus, embodiment of the absolute Brahman,

 O supreme Goddess Mahalakshmi,

-Mother of the universe, salutations to you.1
+mother of the universe, salutations to you.1

-During this time of Navaratri, we can honor Shri Mahalakshmi by reciting hymns like Shri Mahalakshmyashtakam Stotram, recognizing her presence in Mother Nature, and cultivating the sadguna, the virtues, throughout the activities in our daily life.
+During this time of Navaratri, we can honor Shri Mahalakshmi by reciting hymns like Shri Mahalakshmyashtakam Stotram, recognizing her presence in Mother Nature, and cultivating the sadguna, the virtues, throughout the activities of our daily life.